Why Capital Flows Matter

-Capital flows matter because they help answer a narrower question than price action alone can answer: is capital actually being committed, withdrawn, or redirected in a way that can sustain a move?
+Capital flows matter because they help answer a question price action alone cannot fully resolve: is money actually being committed, withdrawn, or redirected in a way that can sustain a move?
 Prices can react quickly to headlines, short covering, thin liquidity, or temporary positioning pressure.
-Flows add a deeper layer of context by showing whether allocation is following through with enough persistence to reinforce or weaken market support.
+Flows add a deeper layer of context by showing whether portfolio flows and other allocation shifts are following through with enough persistence to reinforce or weaken market support.

-That is why flow analysis matters as an interpretive tool rather than as a separate market story.
+That makes flow analysis useful as an interpretive tool rather than as a separate market story.
 It helps distinguish visible movement from underlying sponsorship.
 A market can rally without attracting durable capital, and it can remain superficially calm while meaningful reallocation is already taking place beneath the surface.
 In both cases, flows help clarify whether price is being supported by commitment or only by short-term adjustment.

 Why price action is not enough on its own